Precise description of medium-induced emissions

 We note also that the large-$N_c$/factorizable result agrees with the full calculation at early times, to diverge from it at later times.
 This is related to the physics of multiple scattering.
 At early times in the medium, there were simply not enough scatterings to cause strong color rotations so as to probe the many possible intermediate states of the two-body final particle system.
 This, however, changes when time progresses and the full color dynamics become apparent.

-Furthermore, Fig.~\ref{fig:Fmed-time} provides an {\it a posteriori} justification for using the HO approximation in this work.
 As is well known \cite{Barata:2021wuf}, hard medium-induced emissions occur mostly at early times in the medium.
 It can be explicitly checked that the mixing of different color states only occurs at higher orders ($N>1$) in the opacity expansion.
 In order to induce the color dynamics responsible for factorization-breaking effects one needs frequent scatterings to occur; some to induce the splitting and others in charge of de-correlating and broadening the final splitting products.